RCS Capital shares take wild ride amid reorganization

 Apollo has an "appetite to really grow their retail business," he added.

 He was pessimistic about a quick rebound from the "soft" second quarter, when investors stayed away from expensive products and those such as interest-rate sensitive variable annuities.
-LPL Financial (LPLA.O), the biggest independent U.S. broker, made a similar forecast on Wednesday.
+LPL Financial, the biggest independent U.S. broker, made a similar forecast on Wednesday.

 Like LPL, RCS also will begin selling more advisory accounts to clients rather than traditional brokerage accounts, Weil and Roth said.
 Advisory accounts are more stable than transaction-based commission accounts because clients pay fees based on money held in their accounts.